 The employees were allegedly denied promotion opportunities and some were even fired because of Gannett’s goal of reaching “racial and gender parity” by 2025.

-The lawsuit also alleges that a high-ranking executive told managers that “no more straight White males should be hired going forward.”
+The lawsuit also alleges that a high-ranking executive told managers that “no straight males should be hired going forward.”

 Gannett’s legal counsel, Polly Grunfeld Sack, claimed Gannett “seeks to recruit and retain the most qualified individuals for all roles within the company.”